Увага! На сайті використовуються cookie файли.

 What is your experience with Ukrainian wines?
 Do you see them as competitive as other wines of the Old and the New World within Winelovers Wine Awards?

 Last year we had 3 gold medals from Ukraine, 15 silver medals and 6 bronze medals from 6 Ukrainian wineries.
 This year we are aiming to have 50+ entries from 10+ wineries.
 We are progressing step-by-step, and I think it is time to learn more about Ukrainian wines.
-Winelovers Wine Award is ready to make your wines more recognized!
+Winelovers Wine Awards is ready to make your wines more recognized!
 It is up to you to join or not.

 The medal winner Ukrainian wines from the last edition of Winelovers Wine Awards